-As a deportation and immigration defense lawyer, I often wonder what would happen if there was a little more balance in the political orientations of persons appointed to the government bar and the immigration bench, as well as the federal judiciary.
+As an immigration defense lawyer, I often wonder what would happen if there was a little more balance in the political orientations of persons appointed to the government bar and the immigration bench, as well as the federal judiciary.

 In fact, can our legal system survive when combatants no longer believe in honorable conflict resolution, instead adhering to a mentality of political victory at any cost?

 Unfortunately, in the view of critics like Adams, diversity of legal opinion in government circles is not viewed as a political good.

 “This administration knows that personnel is policy,” notes Adams, “and they’re changing the personnel to change the policy.”

 Read that again.